 Betty, Pat, Diane, Ivy, Lynette, Bonney

-2011Six bespoke artist’s books make up Betty, Pat, Diane, Ivy, Lynette, Bonney and attest to time I spent with six women who were raised in the care system in and around Parramatta, Sydney.
+2011Six bespoke artist’s books make up Betty, Pat, Diane, Ivy, Lynette, Bonney and attest to the time I spent with six women who were raised in the care system in and around Parramatta, Sydney.
 My intention for this project was not to make a documentary work but rather to create something to symbolise how place mediates memory, to consider what might be generated if memories are shared with someone who knows the experience but not the place.

 I invited Betty, Pat, Diane, Ivy, Lynette and Bonney to each meet me at the institutional home they had lived in during childhood.
 We walked, they talked, I listened.
-After each walk, once each woman had left, I lingered, retracing steps, taking photographs, gathering small, innocuous objects – testimonials to their revelations which also came to represent my recounting of their recounting.
+After each walk, once each woman had left, I lingered, retracing steps, taking photographs, gathering small, innocuous objects – as testimonial to their revelations, which then came to represent my account of their recounting.
+One small stick, one silver spoon, one large seed, and three popular sweets (described as lollies).

-The books – unorthodox artefact and heirloom – pull Betty, Pat, Diane, Ivy, Lynette, and Bonney’s past to the present, bringing a shadow of my own past along with them.
-My listening merging with their telling.
-Each book is made up of four black and white photographs presented four times – with differing emphases and highlights generated through the colour separation process used in screen printing.
-Each set of sixteen images suggests versions of a story, alluding to ways in which recollection can shift focus, some details sharp and clear in one retelling but perhaps not so in the next.
-A personal letter and my retrieved objects sit at the front and back of each book respectively.
-One small stick, one, silver spoon, one seed, and three popular sweets (described as lollies).
+The books, unorthodox artefact and heirloom, bring Betty, Pat, Diane, Ivy, Lynette, and Bonney’s pasts to the present, accompanied by faint traces of my own past – their telling and my listening merging.
+Sixteen black and white photographs – four images presented with differing emphases and highlights generated through the four colour separation process are presented at the beginning of each book.
+They allude to the ways recollection can shift focus, some details sharp and clear in one retelling but perhaps not so in the next.
+A personal letter and an object sit either side of the photographs.

 I made Betty, Pat, Diane, Ivy, Lynette, Bonney some years after my time in Australia, reasoning that being entrusted with such heartfelt disclosure required reciprocity and time – something less exposed.
 Three years after first meeting them I sent Betty, Pat, Diane, Ivy, Lynette and Bonney their bespoke books through the mail.
 The work has never been exhibited, and there are no duplicates.